allenlin90/jb-engine/README.md

 6. Some components could be more "generic" to be used for different routes and purposes.
 7. Security strategy isn't carefully concerned, as there's no backend structure to refer.
 8. However, XXS and scripting injection could be an issue when allowing users to edit contents, especially if this app is considered a CMS.
+9. A dedicated 404 catch all page
+   1. Providing suggeted routes
+   2. Redirect users after a certain amount of time (5 minutes)
+10. Code source control can be separated to different branches in `git` such as `develop` and `features` if the app or team is larger that requires coordination.
+11. NewsAPI has limitation of developer plan and have limited request 1,000 requests / day.
+To prevent API abuse, I keep the data in `assets` as JSON files for developing purpose.
+12. `Popover` used in `NewsGrid` could be more generic as a universal comopnent.
+13. The "Filter" feature to select source for headlines could be more advanced by applying multiple options and porperties.

 ### Concerns and uncetainties